duckietown/docs-AIDO/book/AIDO/20_manual/48_classical.md

 # The Classical Duckietown Software Stack {#embodied_classic status=ready}

-Maintainer: Liam and Bhairav

 ## Getting the Docker images

-Finding and pulling the right Docker images is documented [here](http://docs.duckietown.org/DT18/AIDO/out/ros_baseline.html).
+Finding and pulling the right Docker images is documented [here](#ros-baseline).
 Depending on your use case, you may want to start from either the Lane Following [baseline repo](https://github.com/duckietown/challenge-aido1_LF1-baseline-duckietown) or the random agent ROS [template repo](https://github.com/duckietown/challenge-aido1_LF1-template-ros).

 ## Modifying Launch Files

-As discussed [here](http://docs.duckietown.org/DT18/AIDO/out/ros_baseline.html#lanefollowing-ros-baseline), you can easily write your own launch files for your nodes.
+You can easily write your own launch files for your nodes.
 You will want to modify your equivalent of `lf_slim.launch` in the [baseline repo](https://github.com/duckietown/challenge-aido1_LF1-baseline-duckietown), and make sure your `rosagent.py` is updated to listen to the correct topics.
 Remember, the challenges take `action = [vel_left, vel_right]` as input, so be sure to convert your actions using something like the `inverse_kinematic_node` if necessary.

 ## Modifying Parameters